-On 15 May 2015, on the eve of the Melanesian Spearhead Group Summit in Honiara (Solomon Islands), the Revd Dr Andreas Loewe, Dean of St Paul’s Cathedral in Melbourne, joined Revd Canon Heather Patacca and the FRWP Women’s Office in a sunset Prayer Vigil got West Papua.
+On 15 May 2015, on the eve of the Melanesian Spearhead Group Summit in the Solomon Islands, the Revd Dr Andreas Loewe, Dean of St Paul’s Cathedral in Melbourne, joined Revd Heather Patacca and the FRWP Women’s Office in a sunset Prayer Vigil for West Papua.

-Supplicants were praying for the success of West Papua’s application to join the Melanesian Spearhead Group.
-The application had been prepared by a special committee (United Liberation Movement for West Papua) elected during the ‘Reconciliation and Unity Summit for West Papuans Leaders’ in Vanuatu in December 2014; and lodged with the MSG Secretariat by Vanuatu Prime Minister Joe Natuman on 5 February 2015.
+The supplicants were praying for West Papua’s application to join the Melanesian Spearhead Group (MSG).
+The application had been prepared by the United Liberation Movement for West Papua, a coordinating body elected during the ‘Reconciliation and Unity Summit for West Papuans Leaders’ in Vanuatu in December 2014.
+It was lodged with the MSG Secretariat by Vanuatu Prime Minister Joe Natuman on 5 February 2015.

-A month before the MSG Summit in Honiara in June 2015, Papua New Guinea, the largest of the Melanesian states, announced it was rejecting West Papua’s application, and instead supporting the Indonesian government’s pursuit of MSG Associate status.
+A month before the MSG Summit in Honiara in June 2015, Papua New Guinea, the largest of the four Melanesian states, announced it was rejecting the application, and instead supporting Indonesia’s request for MSG Associate status.
 A week later, Fiji, the second largest state, followed suite.

-The Indonesian endeavour, designed to displace West Papua’s application, was for five Indonesian governors (of Papua, West Papua, North Maluku, South Maluku, Flores) to be an MSG Associate.
+Indonesia’s request, designed to displace West Papua’s application, was for five Indonesian governors (of Papua, West Papua, North Maluku, South Maluku, Flores) to be given status as MSG Associate.
 These governors are not elected, but are pre-selected as candidates for election by LEMHANAS, a powerful institution directly answerable to the President and tasked to maintain the republic’s ‘territorial integrity’.

-The Indonesian endeavour should have been undermined by the fact that Indonesia never has, and continues to refuse to recognize its indigenous peoples, including the Melanesians of West Papua and Maluku.
-(Indonesia adopted the UN Declaration on the Rights of Indigenous Peoples in 2007, but refuses to ratify it, despite the numerous recommendations of the UN Human Rights Council.
-(Indonesia does not recognise the application of the indigenous people concept as defined in the UN Declaration on the Rights of Indigenous Peoples Foreign Affairs Minister Marty Natalegawa to UN Human Rights Council, 5 September 2012).
+Indonesia has never recognized any of its indigenous peoples.
+The republic adopted the UN Declaration on the Rights of Indigenous Peoples in 2007, but refuses to ratify it.
+On 5 September 2012, RI Foreign Affairs Minister Marty Natalegawa told the UN Human Rights Council that Indonesia does not recognise ‘indigenous people’ as defined in the UN Declaration!
 Unsurprisingly, the two West Papuan governors refused to attend the MSG Summit in Honiara.

-The Indonesian campaign to displace West Papua’s application also included high-level diplomacy visits to Port Moresby, Suva, and Honiara; an offer of $us20,000,000 for MSG capacity-building projects; and a huge delegation in Honiara.
+Indonesia’s campaign to displace West Papua’s application included high-level diplomacy visits to Port Moresby, Suva, and Honiara; $us20,000,000 for MSG projects; and a huge delegation at the MSG Summit in Honiara.

-Many Melanesians believed the rejection of West Papua’s application betrayed the MSG Founding Principles to ‘defend and promote independence as the inalienable right of the indigenous peoples of Melanesia’ and ‘contribute to a peaceful, secure, stable, democratic environment throughout Melanesia’.
+Many Melanesians believe PNG and Fiji’s rejection of West Papua’s application betrayed the MSG founding principles to ‘defend and promote independence as the inalienable right of the indigenous peoples of Melanesia’ and ‘contribute to a peaceful, secure, stable, democratic environment throughout Melanesia’.